-Volume 18: Williams Shank, T. R., Boddie, S. C., & Rice, S. (2010) Family-centered, community-based asset building: A strategic use of individual development accounts, 18(1) 94-117.
+Volume 19: Williams Shank, T. R., Boddie, S. C., & Rice, S. (2010) Family-centered, community-based asset building: A strategic use of individual development accounts, 18(1) 94-117.

 Abstract: This research examines individual development account (IDA) programs as part of a broader community development strategy for low-income/low-wealth communities, particularly communities of color.
 Through a review of multiple literatures and detailed case studies, we explore the potential of explicitly creating a community-based, family-centered development account program as a step toward a comprehensive community asset building approach in low-income urban neighborhoods.
 From the perspective of IDA practitioners, such an approach provides program participants with local support networks and access to additional services.
 From the perspective of grassroots community organizers, such an approach provides tangible benefits to low-income residents of their neighborhoods.
 The likelihood of success may depend on the availability of local resources to build areas of strength and reduce vulnerabilities, but there are examples where a family-centered, community-based asset building approach seems to thrive.

-Volume 17: La Rose, T (2009).
+Volume 18: La Rose, T (2009).
 One small revolution: Unionization, community practice, and workload in child welfare, 17(1-2), 223-246.

 Abstract: This article presents the finding from a community based research project reflecting workers’ retrospective analysis of the enduring effects of a strike over issues of workload.
 The 273 bargaining unit members of CUPE Local 2190 took a stand against fundamental changes to their work processes resulting in standardization of practice and the introduction of neo-conservative/neo-liberal values to child welfare services in the province of Ontario, Canada.

 Workers utilized the rights afforded them through their collective agreement, collaboration with the labor movement as well as the skills and techniques of community practice to engage in resistance and challenge workload from inside and outside the system.

-Volume 14: Handy, F., & Kassam, M. (2007).
+Volume 14: Handy, F., & Kassam, M. (2005).
 Practice what you preach?
 The role of rural NGOs in women’s empowerment, 14(3), 69-91.

 Abstract: If NGO employees are facilitating change for self-empowerment, such behavior must be modeled for successful transmission, as suggested in self-efficacy models of behavior change.
 Rural NGOs in India often depend on employees from the local population who are as likely to be marginalized as their clients.
 This may cause a gap between what the employees may be trained to “preach” and what they “practice,” thereby diminishing their effectiveness.
 We examine the employees of a successful rural NGO in India to establish if this gap exists.
 Using three empowerment instruments, we find that employees indeed “walk the talk.”

-Volume 13: Finn, J. L. (2006).
+Volume 13: Finn, J. L. (2004).
 La Victoria: Claiming memory, history and justice in a Santiago Poblacion, 13(3), 9-31.

 Abstract: This article utilizes the key themes of the just practice perspective to examine a fifty-year history of community practice in La Victoria, a poor urban sector of Santiago, Chile.
 The author employs five key themes–meaning, power, context, history, and possibility–in exploring the challenges, contradictions and possibilities for community building under dictatorship and democracy.
 Lessons for critical community practice learned from La Victoria’s history are addressed.

-Volume 12: Berg-Weger, M., Tebb, S. S., Loveland-Cook, C. A., Gallagher, M B., Flory, B., & Cruce, A. (2004).
+Volume 12: Berg-Weger, M., Tebb, S. S., Loveland-Cook, C. A., Gallagher, M B., Flory, B., & Cruce, A. (2003).
 The collaborative research education partnership: Community, faculty, and student partnerships in practice evaluation, 12 (3-4), 141-162.

 Abstract: This article discusses the founding and operation of the Emmett J. and Mary Martha Doerr Center for Social Justice Education and Research, an endowed nonprofit organization located within the School of Social Service at Saint Louis University.
 The nonprofit Center provides a creative mechanism for facilitating university-community agency research.
 The Research Education Partnership (REP) model creates a partnership among students, community agency personnel, and faculty in funded practice research and program evaluation.
 Four collaborations,their benefits and challenges, are described.
 Students are prepared to integrate research into practice.
 The Center promotes and supports faculty-community partnerships for social justice.

-Volume 11: Hardina, D. (2004).
+Volume 11: Hardina, D. (2002).
 Linking citizen participation to empowerment practice, 11(4), 11-38.

 Abstract: The author examines the social work literature on citizen participation and empowerment in order to identify key concepts that can be used to define empowerment-oriented community practice.
 A historical overview of the emergence of citizen participation and empowerment in the practice literature is presented, along with an overview of similar innovations and concepts related to social service delivery: the use of informal help and the Independent Living Movement.
 This literature is used to develop a model of empowerment practice that focuses on the importance of participatory decision-making structures in community- based organizations.